WSU-kduncan/cicd-jfdear/README.md

 Run Project Locally
 how you installed docker + dependencies (WSL2, for example)
-I did this on my Ubuntu
+I did this on my AWS instance
 I set up a repository by running the commands listed below
 ![image](https://user-images.githubusercontent.com/77360294/144364432-bcb5ad71-16bd-4817-aab3-00f8ea4d97a9.png)
 I installed the engine using the commands below and docker was working